BB-Media-IT/Data-Hub/README.md

 - Weekly updates from various sources
 - Generation of BB UID for universal content tracking

-For more information on schemas and to access our S3 buckets, please [insert link here].
+🚀 For more information on schemas and to access our S3 buckets, please [click here].

 ### Updates & Coverage
 - Information is updated on a weekly basis
 - Comprehensive collection from multiple sources to ensure accuracy and relevance

-For full details on our update schedule and coverage, refer to our General Information Sheet [insert link here].
+🌟 For more information and pricing details, please feel free to [click here](mailto:hello@bb-media.com?subject=Let's%20Unlock%20Amazing%20Deals%20Together!)!
+We'd love to help you.🌟

 ## Hits
+Discover HITS, our groundbreaking DEMAND metric, a composite indicator designed to gauge content demand and popularity across markets and streaming services.
+This country-level data is enhanced with BB Media's intelligent metadata for an unmatched analytics experience.

+## Features
+- Innovative DEMAND metric for content popularity
+- Composite indicator across markets and streaming services
+- Enhanced with BB Media's intelligent metadata
+- Country-level data for precise analytics

+🚀 For more information on schemas and to access our S3 buckets, please [click here].

+## Updates & Coverage
+- Frequent updates to reflect dynamic content demand
+- Data scope covers a multitude of countries and services

+🌟 For more information and pricing details, please feel free to [click here](mailto:hello@bb-media.com?subject=Let's%20Unlock%20Amazing%20Deals%20Together!)!
+We'd love to help you.🌟

 ## Platforms, Plans & Bundles
 ## Platform Essentials
 ## Content Tracker & Upcoming Titles